xorkevin/forge/doc/forge_validation.md

 Generates common validation on go structs

+forge validation is called with the following environment variables:

+	GOPACKAGE: name of the go package
+	GOFILE: name of the go source file

 forge validation code generates a validation method for structs, where for every struct field tagged with valid, a function based on the tag value will be called.